This is a definitive guide about Initial Public Offering (IPO)

 The law does not allow private companies to issue shares to the general public.
 Only a public company is allowed to do so.

 Thus, whenever the company is converting from a private company to a public company it must do IPO to validate its conversion.

 Alternatively, a company may wish to start as a public company from the beginning (which is very rare).
 To legally operate as a public company it must do IPO.

 IPO Versus Going Public

-Currently, there are 11 IPOs that are reported by the different sources to be the largest IPOs (basing on the money raised) in the world
+The following are the 11 examples of IPOs that are reported by different sources to be the largest IPOs (based on the money raised) in the world.

 The Alibaba Group